panambY/Rossmann_Store_Sale/README.md

 - Summary of data -> Here the goal is for you to get a general sense of the size of your data.
 Various techniques of Descriptive Statistics will be used so that you can have access to this knowledge.

 Obs: When you are dealing with the missing value there are three ways which you can solve this problem: <br>
-- give up of the project because there are several missing values <br>
+- Give up of the project because there are several missing values <br>
-- fill the empty spaces with algorithms <br>
+- Fill the empty spaces with algorithms <br>
-- understand the model business and try to fill the missing values
+- Understand the model business and try to fill the missing values

 Inside the part of Descriptive Statistics, there are two advantages about using this method: <br>
 - Knowing a better understand about the business <br>